MerginMaps/mobile/docs/users/using_input.md

   - Free hand: by adding points or nodes to lines or areas

+### Capturing points

 If your survey layer is a point layer, it will show a cross-hair at your GPS location.
 You can confirm the location by pressing **Confirm**.
 Alternatively, you can move the map to another location.
 The point below the cross-hair will be used as the recorded location.
 You can move back to your location, by pressing **GPS**.

 <img src="images/input_capture_point.png" alt="Capturing point" width=50% />​

+### Capturing lines or areas

-If your survey layer is a line or area, it the panel at the bottom changes to a figure similar to the one below:
+If your survey layer is a line or area, the panel at the bottom changes to a figure similar to the one below:

 <img src="images/input_capture_line.png" alt="Capturing point" width=50% />​